-The dinner reservation app ‘Resy’ is one of the first apps made compatible with Instagram’s payment system, with some selected clients availing this feature for booking.
-In the near future, Instagram will enable direct payments for booking for things like movie tickets, which is quite impressive.
-Back in March 2017, Instagram announced that “we’ll roll out the ability to book a service with a business directly from their profile later this year,” without mentioning native payments directly though.
+The dinner reservation app ‘Resy’ is one of the first apps made compatible with Instagram’s payment system, with some selected clients availing of this feature for booking.
+In the near future, Instagram will enable direct payments for booking things like movie tickets, which is quite impressive.
+Back in March 2017, Instagram announced that “we’ll roll out the ability to book a service with a business directly from their profile later this year,” without mentioning native payments directly, though.
 With this feature, however, Instagram charts out and materializes the statement made in 2017.

 The payment settings are now visible on the app, available for some users in U.S. and U.K. A glance through the terms of service shows that Instagram Payments are backed and regulated by Facebook’s Payment rules.
-It won’t be a surprise if Instagram becomes more popular than ever now as this feature might draw in advertisements from big businesses on the app.
+It won’t be a surprise if Instagram becomes more popular than ever now, as this feature might draw in advertisements from big businesses on the app.
 As it is, the app is already lined with many stunning pictures featuring many brands, and from here on, the graph is only to go up the curve.

 Facebook tried its hand at native commerce around 2013 and progressed to peer-to-peer payments gradually through Facebook Messenger.
 But native payment for shopping is still not an available option.
 Although it is unclear whether peer-to-peer payments would be included in Instagram, featuring a debit/credit card on the app is a stepping stone towards that feature.

-However, Instagram does not allow links in captions to maintain smooth browsing which was disrupted by being redirected to the websites.
+However, Instagram does not allow links in captions to maintain smooth browsing, which was disrupted by being redirected to the websites.
 Instagram’s native payments system is good for impulsive buying as the shopping is quicker and smoother, attracting more businesses to partner with it.
-The ad spends of brands featuring on the app shall add to its revenue as the brands are likely to give higher ad spend for more and more people to see their shoppable posts considering that native payments feature effect in more purchases.
+The ad spends of brands featuring on the app shall add to its revenue as the brands are likely to give higher ad spend for more and more people to see their shoppable posts considering that the native payments feature effect more purchases.